Iran has rejected direct negotiations with the US in response to Trump's letter

 Trump’s letter came as both Israel and the United States have warned they will never let Iran acquire a nuclear weapon, leading to fears of a military confrontation as Tehran enriches uranium at near weapons-grade levels of 60% purity — something only done by atomic-armed nations.

 Iran has long maintained its program is for peaceful purposes, even as its officials increasingly threaten to pursue the bomb.
-A report in February, however, by the U.N.'s nuclear watchdog said Iran has accelerated its production of near weapons-grade uranium.
+A report in February, however, by the Vienna-based International Atomic Energy Agency, the U.N.'s nuclear watchdog, said that Iran has accelerated its production of near weapons-grade uranium.

 Iran's reluctance to deal with Trump likely also takes root in his ordering the attack that killed Iranian Gen. Qassem Soleimani in a Baghdad drone strike in January 2020.
 The U.S. has said Iran plotted to assassinate Trump over that prior to his election this November, something Tehran denied though officials have threatened him.